Bitcoin Capitalization

 This metric provides a snapshot of Bitcoin's overall market value at any given time. -

-Realizedcap introduces a dynamic element to Bitcoin valuation.
-It is calculated by multiplying the number of Bitcoins in circulation by the price at which the last purchase, expenditure or transaction occurred.
-This metric captures the realized value of Bitcoin, emphasizing the actual prices at which transactions were made.
+Realizedcap indicates how much dollars have flowed into Bitcoin.
+It is calculated by multiplying the amount of Bitcoins in circulation by the price at which the last purchase, spend, or transaction occurred.
+This metric captures the realized value of Bitcoin, emphasizing the actual prices at which transactions occurred.

 -